kreiach/8Blit/README.md

 s02e02 - Reading input from the CX-40 Joystick and the console switches\
 s02e03 - How to set and read timers\
 s02e04 - How to build your own multi-scanline kernel for your game\
+s02e05 - How to detect collisions between the ball graphic object and the playfield.
+Uses the 'bounce' technique from the game COMBAT! from 1977.\
 Specials-01 - Demonstrates an asysmmetrical playfield\